GreptimeTeam/docs/docs/v0.9/en/user-guide/operations/compaction.md

 ### Time window

 Time-series workloads present prominent "windowed" pattern in that most recently inserted rows are more possible to be read.
-Thus GreptimeDB logically partitioned the time axis into different time windows and we are more insterested in compacting those SST files fall into the same time window.
+Thus GreptimeDB logically partitioned the time axis into different time windows and we are more interested in compacting those SST files fall into the same time window.

-Time window for some specific table is usually infered from the most-recently flushed SST files or users may manually specify the time window if TWCS is chosen.
+Time window for some specific table is usually inferred from the most-recently flushed SST files or users may manually specify the time window if TWCS is chosen.

-GreptimeDB has a preset colection of window sizes that are:
+GreptimeDB has a preset collection of window sizes that are:
 - 1 hour
 - 2 hours
 - 12 hours